Skip to main content

 1. Enable the Ask Bar #

-In Concierge Settings, open the Search Ask Tab and turn the Ask Bar on.
+In AI Concierge settings, open the Chatbot tab, scroll to the Search Ask Tab section, and turn the Ask Bar on.
 It is off by default, so it will not appear until you enable it and add the shortcode.

 2. Place the shortcode #